steveobd/adobe_analytics/README.md

 This will generate the report definition, run the report, download and parse it for you.
 Alternatively you can also just queue the report and download it later (-> async reporting).
 The report definition object is very versatile as it supports the **kwargs argument.
 Therefore you can specify every field that is listed in the [official Adobe Analytics](https://marketing.adobe.com/developer/documentation/analytics-reporting-1-4/r-reportdescription-1#reference_9ECD594AEDD240D7A475868824079F06) documentation and supported by the REST API.
-In case you don't want to use the ReportDefinition class, you can also just pass a well-formatted dictionary to `suite.download()`, however, ReportDefinition is the recommended way.

 Note that the function also accepts queued reports as input for asynchronous reporting.

 The fields for dimensions, metrics and segments should be lists of strings representing the ids.
 However, string inputs